1996 Mount Everest disaster: Causes of the disaster

+Discussion

+With regard to the turnaround time, neither Hall nor Fischer was at the summit at 2:00 p.m.
+It's not clear whether the other guides would have been effective had they attempted to enforce the deadline.

 It's very difficult to turn someone around high on the mountain.
 If a client sees that the summit is close and they're dead-set on getting there, they're going to laugh in your face and keep going.